 |Amputation||£91,950 to £264,650||From the loss on one leg at the knee, to both legs at the hip.|

-Rather than use a slip and fall compensation calculator to get a rough estimate of how much compensation you could be able to claim, we can arrange for a personal injury solicitor to value your claim accurately for you.
-Speak to our claims team to arrange this.
+Rather than use a slip and fall compensation calculator to get a rough estimate of how much compensation you could be able to receive for your slip trip and fall at work claims, we can arrange for a personal injury solicitor to value your claim accurately for you.
+Please speak to our claims team to arrange this.

-When you make a claim for claim for slipping on a wet floor, or any other kind of slip, trip or fall injury, the settlement you receive if the claim is a success, will be made up of multiple kinds of damages, for example:
+When you claim slipping on a wet floor or any other kind of slip, trip or fall injury, the settlement you receive, if the claim is a success, will be made up of multiple kinds of damages depending on the circumstances of you suffering an injury.
+So, for example:

 - General damages (for physical harm):